Susana Vieira

-Sônia Maria Vieira Gonçalves, better known by her stage name Susana Vieira and Suzana Vieira (born August 23, 1942) is a Brazilian actress.
+Sônia Maria Vieira Gonçalves (born August 23, 1942), better known by her stage name Susana Vieira, is a Brazilian actress.

 Biography and career

 Susana's father, Marius Gonçalves, was a military man and was a military attaché at the Brazilian embassy in Buenos Aires.
 Her mother, Maria da Conceição Vieira Gonçalves, worked at the Buenos Aires consulate, which was followed by the marriage and the birth of their children.
 Susana, baptized as Sônia Maria Vieira Gonçalves, was born in São Paulo Maternity, in the city of São Paulo.
 The artistic name of Susana is in fact her sister's Christian name, the Argentine actress Susana Gonçalves.
 In addition to Susana Gonçalves, Susana Vieira has three other brothers: Sérgio Ricardo Vieira Gonçalves, Sérvulo Augusto Vieira Gonçalves and Sandra Vieira Gonçalves.
 Susana's grandparents were Portuguese.

 She graduated in classical ballet, she joined the corps de ballet Grande Teatro Tupi in 1961.
 Eventually, she debuted as actress in A Noite Eterna, a 1962 telenovela.
 Since then, Susana has worked in several Rede Globo telenovelas.

 She debuted as a singer with the album Brasil Encena, published by Albatroz Music on December 19, 2010.
 However, she stated that she doesn't intend to start a career as singer.

+In April 2024, Vieira released her autobiography, Senhora do Meu Destino, a title inspired by one of Vieira's most successful soap operas, Senhora do Destino, which was televised by O Globo between 2004 and 2005.